rrtechconnect/rrtechconnect/README.md

 **About**

-R & D Professional with 7+ years of experience in development and engineering of solutions in AI based Intelligent Video Analytics, IoT, NLP, and Medical Signal & Imaging Domains.
+R & D Professional with 7+ years of experience in development and engineering of solutions in AI based Intelligent Video Analytics, IoT, Natural Language Processing, and Medical Signal & Imaging Domains.
 Skilled in Deep Learning, Machine Learning, Computer Vision and Linux System Administration.

 Linkedin : https://in.linkedin.com/in/rama-reddy-r-4b0ab111